U.S., EU hatch mini-deal to cut lobster, other tariffs

-The two, who have been in dispute over aircraft subsidies and U.S. President Donald Trump’s imposition of punitive tariffs on EU steel and aluminium, announced the deal in a joint statement on Friday.
+The two, who have been in dispute over aircraft subsidies and U.S. President Donald Trump’s imposition of punitive tariffs on EU steel and aluminum, announced the deal in a joint statement on Friday.

 “The importance of the deal is that it has unleashed positive results elsewhere,” and EU official said.